 I have crazy sensitive eyes.
 Like, I’m pulling cat hair and dust and debris out of them all day long.
 I’ve used hypoallergenic mascara exclusively for the past few years, but still would end up with irritated eyes if I wasn’t careful about getting every last bit of mascara off.
 Even when I do get it off my eyelashes, the mascara often flakes into my eyes and I just feel like a mess.

 I’m not even sure where I first heard of tubing mascara, but it caught my attention because the science behind it is that it basically creates a tube around your eyelash that only comes off with warm water and your fingers to pull the tubes off.
-The big brand of tubing mascara seems to be Blink which costs around $25, but after some aggressive youtubing I found that L’Oreal had a less expensive version (currently $4.99 on Amazon!), and it comes with the primer (Blink’s primer is sold separately).
+The most popular brand of tubing mascara seems to be Blink which costs around $25, but after some aggressive youtubing I found that L’Oreal had a less expensive version, and it comes with the primer (Blink’s primer is sold separately).
 So I ordered it and two days later: LOVE.

 The mascara comes off so easily and doesn’t leave the usual raccoon smudges that most mascaras leave me with (bonus!), plus no need for makeup remover, which also irritates my eyes (super bonus!).
 I usually shower in the evenings so I just gently pull them off about halfway through the shower.
 At that point the steam has loosened the tubes really well, and they literally just glide off with my fingers.
 This is what it looks like: